 Huntington Beach in Orange County, California — The American West (Pacific Coastal)

 Location.
-33° 40.107′ N, 117° 59.915′ W. Marker is in Huntington Beach, California, in Orange County.
-Marker is on 11th Street, on the right when traveling west.
-Click for map.
-Marker is located in Lake Park.
+33° 40.697′ N, 117° 59.871′ W. Marker is in Huntington Beach, California, in Orange County.
+Marker is at the intersection of Yorktown Avenue and Lake Street, on the right when traveling east on Yorktown Avenue.
+Touch for map.
 Marker is in this post office area: Huntington Beach CA 92648, United States of America.
+Touch for directions.

 Credits.
-This page originally submitted on , by Michael Kindig of Long Beach, California.
-This page has been viewed 304 times since then and 68 times this year.
-Photos: 1, 2, 3. submitted on , by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
 This page was last revised on June 16, 2016.
+This page originally submitted on September 29, 2012, by Michael Kindig of Long Beach, California.
+This page has been viewed 368 times since then and 7 times this year.
+Photos: 1, 2, 3. submitted on September 29, 2012, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.